waterbycounty

 What's happening with rivers in Boone County right now?

-Boone County's primary USGS streamgage on the Hinkson Creek is currently reading 8.26 cubic feet per second — 13% of the long-term mean of 62.09 cfs.
+Boone County's primary USGS streamgage on the Hinkson Creek has a pipeline snapshot of 8.26 cubic feet per second — 13% of the long-term mean of 62.09 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Boone County water compare to the Missouri average?